-The Debtors (prior to the Effective Date) and the Reorganized Debtor (after the Effective Date will have primary responsibility (except as to applications for allowances of compensation and reimbursement of expenses under sections 328, 330 and 503 of the Bankruptcy Code) to make, file, and prosecute objections to Claims.
-The Purchaser may object to Claims prior to the Effective Date.
-After the Effective Date, no party other than the Debtors, the Reorganized Debtor, and the Purchaser may file an objection to a Claim without leave of the Bankruptcy Court.
+The Debtors (prior to the Effective Date) and the Reorganized Debtor (after the Effective Date) will have primary responsibility (except as to applications for allowances of compensation and reimbursement of expenses under sections 328, 330 and 503 of the Bankruptcy Code) to make, file, and prosecute objections to Claims.
+The Purchaser may object to Claims prior to the date the Sale occurs.
+After the Sale closes, or in the event that an Alternative Sale closes, no party other than the Debtors, the Reorganized Debtor, and the Purchaser under the Sale or a purchaser under an Alternative Sale, may file an objection to a Claim without leave of the Bankruptcy Court.
 The Debtors or the Reorganized Debtor, as appropriate, will: (a) provide the Purchaser with their/its evaluation of Claims and potential objections to Claims, advance drafts of objections to Claims, and a reasonable opportunity for advance comment; (b) consult with the Purchaser throughout the Claim resolution process, and in advance, concerning objections to Claims, any litigation on objections to Claims, and any settlements of objections to Claims; and (c) take all other reasonable and necessary steps to assure that only valid Claims are Allowed and paid.
-The objecting party shall serve a copy of each objection upon the holder of the Claim to which the objection is made as soon as practicable (unless such Claim was already the subject of a valid objection by the Debtors), but, pursuant to Sections 6.8 and 14.1 of the Plan, in no event shall the service of such an objection be later than 120 days after the Effective Date, unless such date is extended by order of the Bankruptcy Court.
-The Bankruptcy Court, for cause, may extend the deadline on the request of the Purchaser or the Reorganized Debtor.
-All objections shall be litigated to a Final Order except to the extent that the Purchaser or Reorganized Debtor elects to withdraw such objection, or the Claim of the holder of the Disputed Claim is compromised, settled, or otherwise resolved with approval of the Bankruptcy Court.
+The objecting party shall serve a copy of each objection upon the holder of the Claim to which the objection is made as soon as practicable (unless such Claim was already the subject of a valid objection by the Debtors), but, pursuant to Sections 6.8 and 14.1 of the Plan, in no event shall the service of such an objection be later than 120 days after the Sale or an Alternative Sale closes or the Auction is held, unless such date is extended by order of the Bankruptcy Court.
+The Bankruptcy Court, for cause, may extend the deadline on the request of R&W (if the Sale closes), the purchaser at an Alternative Sale (if the Assets are sold at an Alternative Sale), or the

+Reorganized Debtor.
+All objections shall be litigated to a Final Order except to the extent that the objecting party elects to withdraw such objection, or the Claim of the holder of the Disputed Claim is compromised, settled, or otherwise resolved with approval of the Bankruptcy Court.